 You can find this check by clicking on your vSAN Cluster > Monitor > Virtual SAN > Health and then expand Hardware compatibility (See the PIC below).
 Under Hardware compatibility, you will see various checks that validate your installation.
 The ‘vSAN HCL DB up to date’ is the check that will alarm when needed.

 You might be thinking –

-“I did my homework and made sure I was fully updated when I built my vSAN deployment, so why do I need to recheck it over and over?”
+“I validated my vSAN deployment against the HCL & VCL’s when it was initially built, so why do I need to recheck it over and over?”
 There are a few good reasons why this validation is important.
 First off – New firmware and drivers are validated on a routine basis, keeping on top of these will help to ensure your vSAN cluster is able to work optimally and is less problematic.
 Second – Just because a component was listed on the VGC, doesn’t necessarily mean it will stay on the VGC.
 Allowing vSAN to self-check itself not only will save you time but will identify any potential issues.

 For more information around the vSAN HCL DB, including how to disable and update, please see the following KB’s

 - vSAN Health Service – Hardware compatibility – vSAN HCL DB Auto Update (2146132) << Great information on disablement

 - vSAN Health Service – vSAN HCL Health – vSAN HCL DB up-to-date (2109870) << Good information on the checks basic functions

 In this PIC I’m showing where you can locate the vSAN HCL DB Check status.

 If you like my ‘no-nonsense’ blog articles that get straight to the point… then post a comment or let me know… Else, I’ll start writing boring blog content.